laurentbouin/4sqre-model/README.md

 #### Checkin

-If, like me, you're developping a connected app, you have handle checkins, that's simpler:
+If, like me, you're developing a connected app, you have to handle checkins, that's simpler:

 		Checkin pushed = new Gson().fromJson(checkinAsString, Checkin.class);